-Submitters to the Call for Submissions for P1035 - Gluten Claims about Foods containing Alcohol, requested that in addition to permitting gluten claims, sodium and salt claims should be permitted on foods containing alcohol.
-Of particular concern was soy sauce, as certain fermented soy sauce products containing more than 1.15% alcohol by volume are currently marketed with sodium or salt claims (often reduced sodium/salt) under the regulatory arrangements for claims in place before Standard 1.2.7 was gazetted.
+Submitters on the call for submissions for P1035 - Gluten Claims about Foods containing Alcohol, requested that in addition to permitting gluten claims, sodium and salt claims should be permitted on foods containing alcohol.
+Of particular concern was soy sauce, as some fermented soy sauce products containing more than 1.15% alcohol by volume are currently marketed with sodium or salt claims (often reduced sodium/salt) under the regulatory arrangements for claims in place before Standard 1.2.7 was gazetted.